piranha1983/project-24-25/README.md

 ### Comparison Operators

-  - `bool operator==(piece const& rhs) const`: Returns true if the boolean matrices of the pieces are identical.
+  - `bool operator==(piece const& rhs) const`: Returns true if the boolean matrices of the pieces are identical and color is the same.
-  - `bool operator!=(piece const& rhs) const`: Returns true if the boolean matrices of the pieces are not identical.
+  - `bool operator!=(piece const& rhs) const`: Returns true if the boolean matrices of the pieces are not identical or color is not the same.

+Note that this takes into account the **rotation** of the pieces.
 For example, the following pieces are to be considered **different** pieces although the second is the rotation of the first.

 <p align="center">